 This fall event is one of our most cherished traditions.
-GrandFriends share a morning at school with their grandchildren and are appreciated in a special Chapel program.
+Grandparents and special friends share a morning at school with their students, who show their appreciation with a special Chapel program.

-Fall Festival, a family event hosted by the Day School Parents’ Association in September, is the perfect way to kick-off the new school year for the whole community.
-There are rides, activities, and food for all ages!
+Fall Festival, a family event hosted by the DSPA in September, is the perfect way to kick-off the new school year for the whole community.
+Rides, activities, and food for all ages make up the fun.

 Blessing of the Animals

 St. Francis Day is for the whole family — children, parents, and pets!
 The community gathers outside for a short service and the school chaplain blesses each of the pets.

 Talent abounds as students in pre-k through eighth grade share their favorite creations from their year’s work in the visual arts, both 2 and 3 dimensional pieces.

 Episcopal Day students love to read and the annual Book Fair is a highlight for readers of all ages.
 The proceeds enhance the main school collection and help build classroom libraries.

 The Science Fair involves participation from students across all grades, with a focus on individual projects presented by middle schoolers.
 A significant number of our students' projects have advanced to both regional and state science fairs.

 This community event, held in February and hosted by the DSPA, serves to support our library.
 The whole community gathers on campus to enjoy freshly-baked donuts, barista-hosted coffee, and refreshments and to enjoy a fun raffle.

 8th Grade VS. Faculty Kickball Game